-A: We hire only summer associates who show the potential to be excellent attorneys.
-We seek well-rounded and highly motivated individuals with excellent interpersonal skills, strong academic achievement, strong work ethic and the desire to work in a team environment.
+We hire summer associates who demonstrate the potential to be excellent attorneys.
+We seek well-rounded and highly motivated individuals with excellent interpersonal skills, strong academic achievement, strong work ethic and the desire to contribute to a team environment.

 Summer Associate Program at a Glance

-A: Our goal is to give summer associates a realistic impression of what it would be like to work at Bass, Berry & Sims.
-As a result, summer associates have many opportunities to observe the attorneys as well as participate in client meetings, depositions, conference calls, hearings, trials and closings.
+Our summer program provides summer associates a realistic impression of what it would be like to practice law with Bass, Berry & Sims.
+As a result, summer associates have diverse opportunities to observe attorneys in a variety of settings for a wide range of matters.
 In addition, a summer associate receives valuable training and experience working in tandem with firm attorneys drafting documents, preparing motions and completing an array of legal projects.
 Summer associates are offered several training and development opportunities and workshops throughout the summer to assist with exploration of practice group areas and legal skill development.
-We emphasize constructive feedback as part of our summer program so that progress may be noted through the course of the program.
+We emphasize constructive feedback as part of our summer program so that progress may be noted throughout the course of the program.

-A: Yes.
+Yes.
 Each summer associate is assigned to a mentor team comprised of members, associates, and peer summer associates.
-The attorney mentors serve as expert resources regarding questions about the firm and provide counsel on each summer associate’s long-term goals, and an associate mentor.
-The associate mentor oversees the summer associate’s work assignments and serves as an integral part of acclimating the summer associate into our firm.
+The attorney mentors serve as expert resources regarding questions about the firm and provide counsel on each summer associate’s long-term goals.
+The associate mentor members of the team oversee the summer associate’s work assignments and serve an integral part of acclimating the summer associate into our firm.

-A: The work assignment process is managed by the associate mentor.
-Summer associates are asked to list any practice preferences prior to the start of the summer and are given the opportunity to choose assignments that match his or her interests.
-Summer associates are given substantive assignments that are typical of assignments actually given to our entry-level associates.
+The work assignment process is typically managed by associate mentors.
+Summer associates are asked to identify any practice preferences prior to the start of the summer and are given the opportunity to choose assignments that match his or her interests.
+Summer associates are given substantive assignments that are typical of assignments given to our entry-level associates.
 Mentor teams are trained in delegation and feedback to ensure that summer associates continually develop their skills throughout the summer.

 Bass, Berry & Sims PLC is an Equal Opportunity Employer.